 - Changes in the taste of food

-Proper oral and dental care is extremely important if you have oral cancer both during your cancer treatments and after.
-This is because the oral cancer radiation treatment will make your mouth more prone to bacteria and decay.
+Proper oral and dental care is critical if you have oral cancer both during your cancer treatments and after.
+This is because oral cancer radiation treatment will make your mouth more prone to bacteria and decay.
 The dental expertise needed to handle the oral health issues of cancer patients is different from what a general dentist can do.
-It’s a dental expertise that should be handled by a certified dental onology expert.
+It’s dental expertise that should be handled by a certified dental oncology expert.

 Radiotherapy is often an essential part of managing oral cancer, but unfortunately, it can cause unwanted side effects.
 The radiotherapy treatment can mean the exposure of the salivary glands, jaws, and buccal mucosa.
 The side effects can include xerostomia or dry mouth, losing the sense of taste, or it can lead to the oral tissues becoming inflamed and painful.

 Besides, patients who have undergone radiation treatment are more at risk of developing radiation caries.
 This condition occurs as a result of someone receiving radiotherapy to the head and neck area.
 It can develop several weeks after the completion of radiation therapy and can affect the teeth in several different ways.